Documentation

 Set to yes when you want the file used to store the identities for this authentication to be managed by an external process.
 For example using a configuration management system.
 When set to yes it will automatically reload the changes every 5 minute.

-Set to no when you want to use the Local Manager to manage the identities for this authentication.
-When set to no, changes done to the file outside of the Local Manager are ignored.
+Set to no when you want to use the Web Manager to manage the identities for this authentication.
+When set to no, changes done to the file outside of the Web Manager are ignored.